 Tried this recipe?Mention @thetypical_mom or tag #thetypicalmom!

-Other one pot Instant Pot recipes you’ll love
+Other easy Instant Pot recipes you’ll love

-Instant Pot stuffed bell pepper casserole is a must make!
 This Instant Pot stuffed cabbage casserole is amazing I tell you.
 There are plenty more Instant Pot ground beef recipes here to try as well.
 If you love these you should try our air fryer breakfast stuffed peppers too!

 Yellow bell pepper stuffed with rice, cheese, and green onions—these easy Instant Pot stuffed peppers make a delicious and satisfying meal.